peschue/ai4eu-sudoku/README.md

 * configure REMOTE_REPO in `./helper.py`.
 * login to the remote repo with `docker login <your REMOTE_REPO>`
-* run the following - the missing `/` in the first line is intentional!

 ```
 $ ./helper.py build